brightmart/bert_language_understanding/README.md

 We will not try to replicate original papers, but instead to understand and apply main ideas to solve really problem.

+The majority part fo work here was done by another repository last year: <a href='https://github.com/brightmart/text_classification'>text classification</a>

 ## Short Description:
 Pretrain mashed language model and next sentence prediction task on large scale of corpus,